 Squirrel Ward is a 22-bedded ward with an eight-bedded High Dependency Unit (HDU).
 It is located on Level 5 of the Variety Club Building (VCB).

 This is a general and urology surgical ward with patients ranging in age from neonates to adolescents.
-The operations carried out range from short-stay procedures (such as hypospadias repairs) to complex bowel operations.
+The operations carried out range from short-stay procedures to complex bowel operations.

 Patients are admitted to the ward as a booked admission, as discharges from the Neonatal Intensive Care Unit (NICU) or Paediatric Intensive Care Unit (PICU), or as emergency referrals.